 10 Signs You May Have A Parasite

 Having a parasite can be a scary thought.
-However, you are not alone — you’d be shocked at how often intestinal parasites are to blame for ongoing health issues, from digestive symptoms, to insomnia, to skin issues, and more.
+However, you are not alone!
+You might be shocked at how often intestinal parasites are to blame for ongoing health issues.
+These can range from digestive symptoms to insomnia, skin issues, and more.

-The idea that parasites only exist in underdeveloped countries is a myth.
-Truth be told, I see them in the majority of patients I treat, particularly my thyroid and autoimmune patients.
+The idea that parasites only exist outside the United States in underdeveloped countries is a myth.
+Truth be told, I saw them in the majority of the patients in my clinic, particularly my thyroid and autoimmune patients.

-And all too often these patients have tested negative for parasites using standard testing, yet come up positive on functional medicine tests.
-In this article I’ll share 10 signs that indicate you might have a parasite, and how to get the proper testing and treatment.
+Often these patients tested negative for parasites using standard testing, yet came up positive on functional medicine tests.
+In this article, I’ll share ten signs that indicate you might have a parasite.
+Then I’ll discuss how to get the proper testing and treatment.

 A parasite is any organism that lives and feeds off of another organism.
-When I refer to intestinal parasites, I’m referring to tiny organisms, usually worms, that feed off of your nutrition.
+Intestinal parasites are tiny organisms, usually worms that feed off the material in your body.

-Some examples of parasites include: roundworms, tapeworms, pinworms, whipworms, hookworms, and more.
-Because parasites come in so many different shapes and sizes, they can cause a very wide range of problems.
+Some examples of parasites include tapeworms, roundworms, pinworms, whipworms, hookworms, and more.
+Because parasites come in so many different shapes and sizes, they can cause a wide range of problems.

 Some consume your food, leaving you hungry after every meal and unable to gain weight.
 Others feed off of your red blood cells, causing anemia.
 Some lay eggs that can cause itching, irritability, and even insomnia.

-If you have tried countless approaches to heal your gut and relieve your symptoms without any success, a parasite could be the underlying cause for many of your unexplained and unresolved symptoms.
+If you have tried to repair your gut and relieve your symptoms without any success, a parasite could be the underlying cause.

 There are a number of ways to contract a parasite.
-It’s true that contaminated water from underdeveloped countries is a common source of parasites.
-However, they are also frequently found in undercooked meat, unclean or contaminated fruits and vegetables, and lakes, ponds or creeks.
-Some parasites can even enter the body by traveling through the bottom of your foot.
+It’s true that contaminated food or water in underdeveloped countries is a common source of parasites.
+However, they are also frequently found in undercooked meat and raw fish, contaminated fruits and vegetables (especially those you usually eat raw), and in lakes, ponds, or creeks.
+Some parasites can even enter the body by tunneling through the bottoms of your feet.

 Once a person is infected with a parasite, it is very easy to pass it along.
 If you have a parasite and do not wash your hands after using the restroom, you can easily pass microscopic parasite eggs onto anything you touch — the door handle, the salt shaker, your phone, or other people.
 It is also very easy to contract a parasite when handling animals.